phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Memory Management

-**Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
+**Instantiation:** Most objects in this sim are instantiated at startup, and exist for the lifetime of the simulation.
 The exceptions to this are as follows:

 Changing a `Coil` (`numberOfLoopsProperty` or `loopAreaProperty`) results in disposal and creation of the model and view elements that make up the coil: `CoilSegment`, `CoilSegmentNode`, `QuadraticBezierSpline`, `Electron`, and `ElectronSpriteInstance`.
-None of these need to be stateful for PhET-iO.
+None of these objects need to be stateful for PhET-iO.

 Resizing the browser window (changing ScreenView `visibleBoundsProperty`) results in disposal and creation of `CompassNeedleSpriteInstance`, to make the magnetic field visualization fill the browser window. `CompassNeedleSpriteInstance` does not need to be stateful for PhET-iO.

-**Listeners**: Unless otherwise noted in the code, uses of `link`, `addListener`, etc. do _not_ need a corresponding `unlink`, `removeListener`, etc.
+**Listeners**: Unless otherwise noted in the code, uses of `link`, `addListener`, etc. do not require a corresponding `unlink`, `removeListener`, etc.

 **dispose**: All classes have a `dispose` method, possibly inherited from a super class.
 Sim-specific classes whose